El Niño: The history and impacts - NewsBreak

 This shift in the Pacific jet stream tends to bring cooler and wetter weather to the southern U.S., and drier and warmer weather to the north.

 El Niños typically last 9-12 months, beginning in the spring and peaking in the late fall or winter.
 Although El Niños are generally shorter than 12 months and, by comparison, shorter than La Niñas.
-The longest El Niño on record ran 18 months while the strongest El Niño ever recorded is said to be the El Niño of 1982-1983.
+The longest El Niño on record ran 18 months while the strongest El Niño ever recorded is said to be the El Niño of 1982-1983.2022 was fifth or sixth warmest on record as Earth heats up

 History